aditen/hw-cs-sb-classifier/README.md

     - add adapted soft max from prof
 - Distinguish basic and extended command exercises and see whether model is better when having limited class space
 - Minor code adaptions
-    - Instead of only model path, add run_id that is used for model and visualizations
-    - Save plots of errors as well
     - Fix herby not correcting known rotation